Airline and Check-In

 On the tour we learned the entire process of how cigars are made.
 It was very interesting to see how they flavor the cigars and how they can make them "organic" by removing 90% of the nicotine.
 These are considered cigars for pleasure as they are non-addictive.

 I’ve always been a fan of private tours because it gives me the flexibility to change something if I want to.
 We did that for the horseback ride, which was supposed to last 1hr.
 It was so hot outside we asked to only do a 20 minute walk and they said of course, whatever we want.
+We had an absolutely amazing time in Vinales our tour guide and overall tour through Discover Vinales was great and I highly recommend them.

 When we got back to Havana we hired an Old Classic Car, Jordyn wanted a pink one so she picked it out.
 We just drove down the Malecon and had a mini photo shoot before getting dropped off to dinner.